 45#.
 Pull-Out Ironing Drawers

-If you are remodeling, a built-in drawer that pulls out to reveal a small ironing board is a fantastic space-saver.
-It keeps your pressing equipment completely hidden until the exact moment you need to smooth a difficult seam.
+If you are remodeling, a built-in drawer with a pull-out small ironing board is great, for saving space.
+It keeps your iron and ironing board completely hidden until you need to iron a seam.
+This helps keep your room looking neat.
+The drawer conceals your pressing equipment.

 Design Your Creative Haven